 Marriage to a Cayman Island Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Cayman Islands citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has laws that apply to its citizens marrying a person from a different country.
+Getting married to a Cayman Islands citizen to bring them to Canada to live eventually is a process with many steps.

-You must demonstrate to Cayman Islands officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in Cayman Islands.
-This is done by providing various documents including an Affidavit of Single Status to the Cayman Islands government either in Cayman Islands or via a UK embassy.
+You must demonstrate to Cayman Islands officials that you are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in the Cayman Islands.
+This is done by providing various documents, including an Affidavit of Single Status, to the Cayman Islands government either in the Cayman Islands or via a UK embassy.

 If you want to bring your Cayman Islands spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.

 In order to marry a citizen of Cayman Islands, you must demonstrate to the Cayman Islands government that you are eligible to do so.
 This includes:

 - Proof of single status

 The marriage ceremony to a Cayman Islands citizen can legally take place in Cayman Islands, Canada, or any other country as long as both parties have the necessary visas to enter this country legally.
 This marriage can then be recognized when applying for a permanent residence or a visitor visa for your Cayman Islands spouse.
 To learn more about cereomny customs, see below.

 If your Cayman Islands spouse has dependent children, this does not affect the Cayman Islands Marriage document application.

 If you have dependent children, they have no effect on the application to marry a Cayman Islands citizen.